ravisalagame/RepData_PeerAssessment1/PA1_template.md

 This is Peer assignment 1.
-The assignment is written in 4 parts.
+This assignment is written in 4 parts.
 Each part has its associated R code and its outputs.
 This file is created in RStudio.
 Please see <http://rmarkdown.rstudio.com> for details.